Nostalgia Critic: Production

 On September 14, 2012, Walker announced the retirement of Nostalgia Critic (although the Critic was planned to make appearances on special occasions).
 He and his brother, series co-creator and co-writer Rob Walker, felt that they had gone as far as they could with the series.
-Another reason was the controversy over the Stop Online Piracy Act, also known as the SOPA Bill, which posed a major threat to Channel Awesome.
-The Bill ended up dead in the water, but Channel Awesome feared another piece of legislation being drafted or even passed.
+They also felt that legislation such as the Stop Online Piracy Act (which ultimately was not passed) would pose a threat to Channel Awesome.
 The Critic was killed off at the end of the site's 2012 anniversary movie, To Boldly Flee, which was meant to serve as the grand finale of the Nostalgia Critic show.

 The Walker brothers then focused their efforts on another web series, Demo Reel, which revolved around a struggling film production company run by an over-ambitious, egotistical, and incompetent filmmaker named Donnie DuPre (played by Doug Walker) and consisting of up-and-coming author and Pulitzer Prize-winning investigative journalist Tacoma Narrows (played by Malcolm Ray), failed actress Rebecca Stone (played by Rachel Teitz), East German cameraman and photographer Karl Copenhagen (played by Rob Walker), and Irish make-up artist "Quinn" (played by frequent collaborator Jim Jarosz).
-In the show, the studio aims to recreate famous movies, both old and new, badly on purpose to gain Hollywood's attention so they can make their own major motion picture.
-However, the series was unsuccessful; what was planned as a several seasons-long sitcom turned into a one-season series with 6 episodes, with one episode not airing.
+In the show, the studio aims to create purposefully bad recreations of famous movies, both old and new, to gain Hollywood's attention so they can make their own major motion picture.
+Ultimately, Demo Reel was unsuccessful; despite several seasons being planned, only one 6-episode series was created, only five episodes of which aired.

 On January 22, 2013, Walker released a sketch short film titled The Review Must Go On, announcing the return of Nostalgia Critic and the end of Demo Reel.
 Ray, Teitz, and Jarosz would join the Walker brothers in the revival, although Teitz was later replaced by Tamara Chambers (who originally auditioned for Demo Reel) in season 8.
 Teitz would still make occasional appearances in later episodes.
 Chambers would later leave the show herself in 2024, to pursue other acting projects, with Channel Awesome cast member Heather Ruesz joining the cast of the Nostalgia Critic series soon after, having starred in previous Nostalgia Critic episodes since Season 9.

-Episodes

-As of November 19, 2025, Nostalgia Critic has a total of 778 episodes, currently in its eighteenth season.
+Like Teitz, Chambers still made occasional guest appearances in the series since then.

+Reception